British Rail Derby Lightweight

-The British Rail Derby Lightweight diesel multiple units, were the first such trains to be built en-masse for British Railways.
+The British Rail Derby Lightweight diesel multiple units were the first such trains to be built en-masse for British Railways.
 The units were built at BR's Derby Works from 1954 to 1955.
-The units were built in various formations, including 12 power-twin 2-car units, 84 power-trailer 2-car units, and four 4-car units.
-The two single car units were originally built as a two-car unit and then split two years later when demand came about.
+The units were built in various formations, including 12 power-twin 2-car units, 84 power-trailer 2-car units, four 4-car units, and two single car units.

 Body framing was extruded and riveted together.
 Panelling was welded into continuous sheets and riveted to the frame.
 Luggage racks were light alloy.
 The floors had 2 layers of flameproof hardboard, covered with linoleum.
 To reduce noise and condensation, the inside structure and undersides were sprayed with asbestos.
 Lighting was by 60-watt, 24-volt lamps charged by belt driven dynamos.
 Heating was oil fired.
 Standard mild steel bogies ran on Timken roller bearings.

 Contemporaneous with these units was the unique Battery Electric Multiple Unit.

 Operations

 The first units were introduced on services around the West Riding of Yorkshire, namely Leeds to Bradford and Harrogate services from 14 June 1954.
 Subsequent units were introduced onto services in West Cumbria, Lincolnshire, Norfolk, Newcastle to Middlesbrough, Edinburgh to Glasgow and, later, Birmingham to Sutton Coldfield, Bletchley to Buckingham and Banbury, and East London lines services.
 They were also the last units to run on the Anglesey Central Railway which closed to public traffic in 1964.

-These units were an outstanding success, helping to reduce the operating costs of branchlines.
-Initially they also attracted many more passengers.
-Between February and October 1956 on the London Midland, they carried 800,000 more passengers than steam in the same period of 1955.
+These units were extremely successful, helping to reduce the operating costs of branchlines and also attracting many more passengers when new.
+They carried 800,000 more passengers on the London Midland Region between February and October 1956 than steam did in the same period of 1955.
 The largest increase was 434% (4,772 passengers) on the Buckingham-Banbury line (from 13 August), followed by Birmingham-Lichfield 178% (from 5 March), Bury-Bacup 152% (from 6 February), Llandudno-Blaenau Ffestiniog 39% (from 5 March) and Manchester-Buxton 38% (from 8 October).

-As such, British Railways ordered many more DMU vehicles from various builders over the next decade, thus helping to eliminate steam locomotives.
+Due to their success, British Railways ordered many more DMU vehicles from various builders over the next decade, thus helping to eliminate steam locomotives.
 However, as these units were non-standard compared to other later DMU vehicles, they were subject to early retirement.
-The last units were withdrawn from normal traffic in 1969.
+The units with hydraulic transmission were withdrawn in 1964, and the last of the remaining units were withdrawn from normal traffic in 1969.